 How to Build and Manage a Book Launch Team

-Whew.
-Yesterday, I launched my novel, Surviving Death.
-The launch went well, the book became a #1 New Release on Amazon, and it wouldn't have been so successful without my book launch team.
+The day I launched my novel, Surviving Death, the book became a #1 New Release on Amazon, and it wouldn't have been so successful without my book launch team.
 They were awesome helping me spread the word about my book!
+But how do you build and manage a book launch team?
+Let me tell you what worked for me.

+How to Build and Manage a Book Launch Team